 The Male Psychology Network is a group of psychologists and allied professionals who recognise the needs of men and boys, and want to do something to help.
 For example, some of us volunteer our time to put on an annual conference at University College London (UCL) dedicated to addressing issues facing men and boys.
 We also volunteer our time to undertake research projects in this field.
 Some of the current projects are here and ones that have been completed have been published in peer-reviewed journals.

 About a third of the people associated with the Male Psychology Network are women.
+We value the support of equity feminists.

 Yes.
 Almost all of our research projects involve women.
 This means that when we say something like ‘men in general think X’, we can also say ‘women in general think X (or Y or Z)’.
 We believe it is important to understand men and women, but the specific need regarding male psychology stems from the fact that some issues facing men and boys are not being sufficiently addressed by mainstream research and healthcare provision.